Congratulations on the birth of your baby and welcome to the Special Care Baby Unit (SCBU)

 Quiet time

-We have recently introduced ‘quiet time’ every day from 1pm to 2pm when babies and families have time without intervention as much as possible, unless in an emergency situation.
-This time can be used for kangaroo care, reading to your baby or catching up on sleep.
+Lights are dimmed for “quiet time’ which takes place every day from 1-2pm when babies and families have time without intervention as much as possible, unless there is an emergency event.
+This time can be used for kangaroo care, resting, or reading to your baby.
+Please check out our little book corner located next to Koala Bear nursery where you will find a lovely range of books to borrow.

 Doctors rounds

-The doctors carry out a ward round each day.
-We fully encourage you to attend ward round and participate in discussing your baby’s progress and plan for treatment with the team.
-In order to respect confidentiality, if your baby is in a shared nursery with other babies, you may be asked to step out when the doctors are discussing other patients.
+The doctors carry out daily ward rounds.
+We fully encourage you to attend the ward rounds to participate in discussing your baby’s progress and plan for treatment with the team.
+To respect confidentiality, if your baby is in a shared nursery, you may be asked to step out when the doctors are discussing other babies or to use headphones.

 Visiting